 The bill also suggests an initiative aimed at reducing the interest rates on claims owed to the Unites States government.
 If Congress legislated such an initiative, it would likewise have to appropriate funds to make up the interest rate differential, 4 percent in this case.
 Alternatively, the increased net outlay in the 150 account would have to be offset, which would reduce funds available for other debtor countries, including the poorest countries of Sub-Saharan Africa and the multilateral lending institutions.
-Reducing rates of interest on U.S. government loans to a select group of developing countries would also establish a precedent for similar treatment of other U.S. government assets.
-Thus, the proposal would provide a relatively small savings to Central America at a large cost to the U.S. government.
+Reducing rates of interest on U.S. government loans to a select group of developing countries would also establish a precedent for similar treatment of other U.S. government savings to Central America at a large cost to the U.S. government.